NBISweden/workshop_omics_integration/conda_instructions.md

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

-5. Inside MobaXterm, type the commands below to install Conda.
+5. Inside MobaXterm, type the command below to install Conda.
 Follow the instructions for the installation there.
 ```
-cd ~/Downloads
 sh Miniconda3-latest-Linux-x86_64.sh
 ```